cagecorn/dungeon-crawler-game/README.md

 ### Loot

 Recipe scrolls may drop from monsters or appear in dungeons.
 Picking one up automatically adds the recipe to your known list.
 Duplicate scrolls are ignored once learned.
-When starting a new game, a handful of random recipe scrolls also appear near the player so you can begin cooking right away.
+At the start of a new game, three low-tier map items appear near the player.

 ### Monster Farming